 About

 While versed and practiced in all areas of stagecraft, Robert’s focus in the theatre remains on directing.
-His credits include Frank McGuinness’s CarthaginiansDinner With FriendsRichard II, The Trial of Donna Caine, The Shape of Things, and Picnic for the Stella Adler Studio of Acting; Million Dollar Quartet and Escape to Margaritaville for Riverside Center for the Performing Arts in Fredericksburg, VA; the ensemble-created Season to Taste and David Myers’s Muzungu, both with COTE; live performances of Samuel Beckett’s radio play Cascando and Vinko Globokar’s Un jour comme un autre, both featuring music ensemble thingNY; the ensemble-derived Mission with Mixed Phoenix Theatre Group; as well as multiple works in Amios Theatre Company’s Shotz series.
+His credits include CarthaginiansDinner With FriendsRichard II, The Trial of Donna Caine, The Shape of Things, Picnic, The Memory of Water, and The Gut Girls for the Stella Adler Studio of Acting; Million Dollar Quartet and Escape to Margaritaville for Riverside Center for the Performing Arts in Fredericksburg, VA; the ensemble-created Season to Taste and David Myers’s Muzungu, both with COTE; live performances of Samuel Beckett’s radio play Cascando and Vinko Globokar’s Un jour comme un autre, both featuring music ensemble thingNY; and, the ensemble-derived Mission with Mixed Phoenix Theatre Group.

 He is also the creator of several works with COTE, such as his one-act Urinal Play, an allegory set in a corporate men’s room with an omniscient, disappearing boss and an overflowing toilet; O Brave New World, a site-specific, improvisation-based performance about technology and theatre set in the midst of a real house-party; and numerous murder-mystery dinner-theatre performances, created as charity fundraisers.